wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/security-configuration-assessment.rst

 Note the following list to better understand the syntax of the rules:

 - These *types* make reference to the location where the rule will look for the content of the check.
-Every rule has to start with a location.
+Every rule have to start with a location.

 - After the location, it is commonly found the content to look for, it is accepted a literal string or a regular expression preceded by ``r:`` (the supported regexes can be found :doc:`here <../../ruleset/ruleset-xml-syntax/regex>`).